optofab/optofab.github.io/_retrospectives/2021-08-16-Retrospective-Audit-1-Semester2.md

   - "Retrospective"
 ---

-> Our team project is a continuing one from last semester focusing on the website and database implemenatations.
+> Our team project is a continuing one from last semester focusing on the implementations of a Customer Portal and a Local Order Management System for ANFF OptoFab ACT.

 {% include toc %}